 Leadership learns to work with the nebulous “crowd.”
 Connections are made and governance structures adapt to include interfaces to the crowd.
 The management focus shifts from one of command and control towards engaging with self-identified stakeholders.
 Early steps being taken by some visionaries some of the time.

 Serendipity becomes a business principle, the internet of things emerges, power shifts to those who control the algorithms but a balance is maintained by the digital collective.
 The Virtual Government Network is an international network 200,000 members strong where new and innovative methods are shared.
-The Virtual Government Network never became a reality but Apolitical did, the algorithm battle is just beginning.
+The Virtual Government Network never became a reality but Apolitical did, the algorithm battles are just beginning.

 Public Servants feel more connected with each other, and with the public they serve.